kll/modern-agile-manifesto/README.md

-# Manifesto — Static Pages on GitHub Pages
+# Modern Agile Manifesto — Static Pages on GitHub Pages

 This is a tiny Jekyll site that serves a small set of rarely changing Markdown pages.
 There is no blog, no RSS, and no theme bloat.